Vera Farmiga: 2010s

 In March 2019, she starred as Jane Doe alongside John Goodman in Rupert Wyatt's science fiction thriller Captive State.
 In May 2019, she portrayed Dr. Emma Russell in the third installment of the MonsterVerse film franchise, Godzilla: King of the Monsters, directed by Michael Dougherty.
 Also in May 2019, Farmiga portrayed prosecutor Elizabeth Lederer in Ava DuVernay's Netflix crime drama miniseries When They See Us, based on the Central Park jogger case.
 For her performance, she was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited Series or Movie.
 In June 2019, she reprised her role as Lorraine Warren in the horror sequel film Annabelle Comes Home.

 2020s

-Farmiga appeared in Ryan Murphy's drama limited series Halston, based on the life of the fashion designer of the same name, opposite Ewan McGregor in the title role.
-She reprised her role as Lorraine Warren in The Conjuring: The Devil Made Me Do It, released in June 2021.
-In September 2021, Farmiga appeared as Livia Soprano in the film prequel to The Sopranos, titled The Many Saints of Newark, which is directed by Alan Taylor.
-Farmiga appeared as Eleanor Bishop in the Marvel Cinematic Universe superhero miniseries Hawkeye, which premiered on Disney+ on November 24, 2021.
+In May 2021, Farmiga made a special guest appearance in Netflix's drama limited series Halston, based on the life of the fashion designer of the same name, opposite Ewan McGregor in the title role.
+She then reprised her role as Lorraine Warren in The Conjuring: The Devil Made Me Do It, released in June 2021.
+In September 2021, Farmiga appeared as Livia Soprano in the film prequel to The Sopranos, titled The Many Saints of Newark, directed by Alan Taylor.
+Following this, she starred as Eleanor Bishop, the mother of Hailee Steinfeld's character, in the Marvel Cinematic Universe superhero miniseries Hawkeye, which premiered on Disney+ in November 2021.